 - Throughout game development, students should take turns testing out other students’ games to see if they are working as planned.
 Student players should provide feedback about what happened when they played, as well as what they thought should have happened.
 Game testing can be done by running the game in editor mode, or clicking See project page in the upper-right corner of the editing window.
 The game can also be tested and played in full screen by clicking the full-screen mode icon.

 Students will need individual or team accounts at http://scratch.mit.edu.
 Once they have an account and are logged in, teams of students should first build their rovers.
-They should create a drivable rover and a teacher-determined number of the game elements listed below.
+They should create a drivable rover and a teacher-determined number of game elements listed below.
+Students can tag their projects using the nasajpl tag and add their projects to the NASA/JPL Space Explorers studio on the Scratch website.

 - › Section 1 - Create a Drivable Rover (10-20 minutes)